Skip to main content

 In January 2022, Nomura Real Estate Holdings, Inc. joined RE100, a global initiative leading the transition to 100% renewable electricity.

-Nomura Real Estate Holdings, Inc.’s CO2 emissions reduction targets were approved by the SBTi on November 24, 2020.
+Nomura Real Estate Holdings, Inc.’s CO2 emissions reduction targets were approved by the SBT initiative on November 24, 2020.

 Agreement with Recommendations Made by the Task Force on Climate-related Financial Disclosures (TCFD)